-The Center for Jewish Studies at the University of California, Irvine invites submissions for the new annual New Horizons in Jewish Studies Graduate Essay Prize.
-Advanced graduate students and those with a Ph.D. awarded no earlier then 2016, from any university in the US, are eligible.
+The Center for Jewish Studies at the University of California, Irvine invites submissions for its annual New Horizons in Jewish Studies Graduate Essay Prize.
+Advanced graduate students at universities in North America and those with a Ph.D. awarded no earlier then 2019 are eligible.
 In order to participate, submit an unpublished essay on any topic related to Jewish Studies.
-The winner will receive a $1,000 award and will be invited to present a public lecture on the topic of their essay at UC Irvine in the spring quarter of 2018, with a local respondent from the student’s field of studies.
+The winner will receive a $1,000 award and will be invited to present a public lecture on the topic of their essay at UC Irvine in the spring quarter of 2021, with a local respondent from the student’s field of studies.
 The program will cover travel expenses and hotel accommodation.
 Essays should be in English and 5,000-8,000 words long.
-Please submit your essay and a recent CV as a Word or PDF document to JewishStudies@uci.edu no later than January 1, 2019.
+Please submit your essay and a recent CV as a Word or PDF document to JewishStudies@uci.edu no later than February 15, 2021.